Sohaib-Hussaini/SpyGuard-tool/README.md

 ### Description

-SpyGuard is a forked and enhanced version of [TinyCheck](https://github.com/KasperskyLab/TinyCheck), developed by the same author when he was working at Kaspersky.
-SpyGuard's main objective is to detect signs of compromise by monitoring network flows transmitted by a device.
+CyberGuard is a forked and enhanced version of [TinyCheck] CyberGuard's main objective is to detect signs of compromise by monitoring network flows transmitted by a device.

-As it uses WiFi, SpyGuard can be used against a wide range of devices, such as smartphones, laptops, IOTs or workstations.
-To do its job, the analysis engine of SpyGuard is using Indicators of Compromise (IOCs), anomaly detection and is supported by [Suricata](https://suricata.io).
+As it uses WiFi, CyberGuard can be used against a wide range of devices, such as smartphones, laptops, IOTs or workstations.
+To do its job, the analysis engine of CyberGuard is using Indicators of Compromise (IOCs), anomaly detection and is supported by [Suricata](https://suricata.io).

 ### Examples of use cases